cbott/RemoteNote/README.md

 CAD models for boards provided by [Adafruit_CAD_Parts](https://github.com/adafruit/Adafruit_CAD_Parts) repository

 ## Message Formatting
 By default, messages will be displayed in black text on a white background.
+With configured font size the screen is 5 rows of 16 characters each.

 Messages may be prefixed with the string `[BG R]` or `[BG B]` to set the background color to be Red or Black.
 Following that with `[R]` or `[W]` will set the text color to either Red or White.
-These must be the first characters in the spreadsheet and will apply to the whole message.
+These must be the first characters in the message and will apply to the whole message.
 - Example: `[BG B][W]Hello World` will display the message "Hello World" in white text on a black background.
 - Example: `[R]Hello World` will display the message "Hello World" in red text on a white background.

 The Adafruit display uses [CP437 encoding](https://en.wikipedia.org/wiki/Code_page_437) which, combined with HTTP responses modifying some formatting, can make it difficult to display special characters.
 Characters will need to be valid in both UTF8 and CP437 to make this work.
-Characters such as "<" will not display properly due to being escaped in the HTTP response.
+Characters such as "<" may not display properly due to being escaped in the HTTP response.

 ## Notes